Uneasy Terms Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Uneasy Terms is 91 minutes (1h 31m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Uneasy Terms (1948) is 91 minutes (1h 31m).
+Directed by Vernon Sewell, the film runs for 91 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 3.8/10, and global performance metrics, Uneasy Terms is classified as a FLOP.
+Analyzing the overall audience sentiment, verified rating of 4.7/10, and global performance metrics, Uneasy Terms is classified as a AVERAGE.
 It remains an essential part of the 1948 cinematic calendar.

 Frequently Asked Questions